 Enhance Your Senses

-Israel is known as the land of milk and honey, but did you know that it was also one of the first wine making regions?
+Everyone knows Israel as the land of milk and honey, but did you know that it was also one of the first wine-making regions?
 Archeologists have uncovered more than 20 wine presses from over 2,100 years ago, and thankfully some things never change.
 Over the past few decades, the Israeli wine industry has burst onto the global scene.
 It produces some 35 million bottles annually and introduces connoisseurs to Israel’s more Dionysian counterpart, the land of wine and cheese.
 Enthusiasts won’t want to miss the chance to tour the 300+ vineyards that rival Napa and Bordeaux.
-For the best way to imbibe without worrying about a designated driver, book a wine tour and let someone else take the wheel so you can sip the day away!
+The best way to discover local varieties is surely the the heart of the area they come from, and you can do just that on our Flavors of the Galilee tour.

 Explore Jerusalem: High and Low

 Many visitors experience Jerusalem, both old and new, but miss out on the high and low highlights.
 The Ramparts Walk is, without a doubt, one of the most unique ways to explore the holy city from above with amazing views.
 Afterward, descend underground to explore the ancient City of David and Hezekiah’s tunnels.
-They were built in the 8th century B.C.E. to protect the city’s water supply from the approaching Assyrian forces.
 Already visited the Western Wall?
 Dive deeper as you explore the Western Wall Tunnels.
-You can see parts of the wall that are hidden beneath the city and learn the history of the area.
+You can see hidden parts of the wall beneath the city and learn the history of the area.
 When visiting a city as special as Jerusalem, it’s imperative to explore it from all angles.
 Our highlights of Jerusalem day tour takes you to some of these stunning sights.
+Here are a couple of handy guides if you’re curious about Where to Stay in Jerusalem, or what to do and see in the city.

 One of the hidden gems of Israel, the Sachne is a local favorite that doesn’t make it to most travelers’ itineraries.
 Nestled in the Lower Galilee, the Sachne (also known as Gan Hashlosha) is believed to be the location of the Garden of Eden, and once you experience this lush oasis for yourself, you’ll see why.
 The pools are fed by a natural spring, and the waters remain at a constant 28 degrees celsius, making the Sachne a year-round destination for winter soaks and summer picnics.
 Regardless of the season, prepare to be tickled silly as the fish that live in the pools give you an unsolicited pedicure.